andreabenzi/switch-layout/README.md

 # switch-layout

-This free layout template is taken from:\n https://www.behance.net/gallery/27106531/Switch-Free-Multi-Purpose-PSD-Template
+This free layout template is taken from:

+https://www.behance.net/gallery/27106531/Switch-Free-Multi-Purpose-PSD-Template

 The current HTML/CSS exercise include some components: